Symptoms & Treatment Related To Headaches And Neck Pain

 Headache And Neck Pain Related Symptoms

 Lets look at some symptoms that suggest headache neck pain.
-This is specific for cervicogenic headaches and a good way to determine if this might be the problem related to your headache symptoms.
+This is specific for cervicogenic headaches and a good way to determine if this might be the problem related to your headache symptoms that could benefit from neck therapy methods.

 Neck Related Headache (Cervicogenic Headache) Must Include At Least 1 Of The 3 Factors Below: The headache comes after: